HARD WATER DATA / KERALA

 At Kochi's 220 ppm, this setting change combined with every 6 months descaling keeps your geyser at rated efficiency long-term.

 Kochi in Kerala has moderate hard water at an average TDS of 220 ppm (range: 154-254 ppm).
 The recommended descaling schedule for Kochi is: washing machine every 3 months with WashDX, kettle every 3 months with DescaleX Bio, geyser every 6 months with WashDX.
 Kerala is India's softest water state - but 'soft' is relative.
 Kochi's water still builds scale in kettles, it just does it more slowly than Rajasthan.
-Hard-water descalers for Kochi: DescaleX for coffee machines, dishwashers, and showerheads; DescaleX Bio for kettles and food-contact appliances; WashDX for washing machines, geysers, and immersion rods.
+Hard-water descalers for Kochi: DescaleX for coffee machines and dishwashers; DescaleX Bio for kettles and bottle warmers; WashDX for washing machines, geysers, showerheads, and immersion rods.

 RECOMMENDED FOR KOCHI